 Creating Custom Dog Toy Designs

-Humphrey is a big fan of triangle toys, like our pizza slice dog toys or the coordinating set of Christmas toys in our archives with Santa Claus, a holiday elf, and a Christmas tree.
+Humphrey is a big fan of triangle toys, like our pizza slice dog toys and the coordinating Christmas set with Santa Claus, a holiday elf, and a Christmas tree.
 I was tempted to go with a pointy design for my gingerbread house, but decided to go with a more conventional house shape.
-If you’d like to make a gingerbread bone instead, you can check out our birthday bonenut sprinkle cake dog toys for the basics and change the embellishments or colours for a festive theme.
+If you’d like to make a gingerbread bone instead, you can check out our birthday bone dog toys for the basics and change the embellishments or colours for a festive theme.
+Holiday colours and decorations can be used with most of our DIY dog toys.

 How to Make a DIY Stuffed Gingerbread House Dog Toy